 I hate LONGGGGGGGGGGGGGGG resumes, NO more that 2 pages if necessary!
 No one will read a long resume.
 Hiring managers especially -Remember that hiring managers are looking for key words, if those words are not there, forget it.

 I can't believe this idiot.
 First he wants all sorts of irrelevant stuff (title reported to, why they left, accomplishment BS, and all the stuff about the company), then he kvetches about overly long resumes!!!
-The 2 page bit works with this level of excessive detail only if the person has only held 2 to 4 jobs in the past ten years.
+The two page bit works with this level of excessive detail only if the person has only held 2 to 4 jobs in the past ten years.
 Otherwise, the kind of details he wants produces an irrelevant novel!!

 Again, it's a coded way to discriminate on age.
 Also, stuff like who they reported to and why they left is not always their business, and can be discussed in an interview, not stuffed in to a resume.